linagora/tmail-flutter/docs/adr/0108-workplace-call-transport-and-oversize-attachment-recovery.md

   return false
 ```

+- A recovery is registered as one optional builder argument on the upload validation service,
+  built per rejection from the composer's context; no builder argument means today's dialog.
 - No recovery is registered yet, so the dialog is still what every rejection shows.
 - Drive availability for the oversize path is the same gate as the Drive picker button:
   workplace FQDN, ecosystem flag, user preference.